Behavioral Change Model (Balm)

 When someone is not open to change, they are not capable of changing or adjusting their behaviour.
 Being receptive to new ideas and insights is a first step in the change process.

 According to Balm, people must understand what new behaviour means.
 When they can describe in their own words what the desired behaviour is and what the advantages are of this new behavior, change is possible.

 Behavioral change only becomes real when someone really wants to change.
 The advantages of the new behaviour will outweigh the disadvantages.

 You have to be able to (handle) change.
 By knowing how new behaviour can be maintained, it will be easier not to revert to old habits.

-At this stage the change can be put into practice.
+At this stage of the Behavioral Change Model the change can be put into practice.
 However, unforeseen difficulties and setbacks will have to be overcome.
 People should not be distracted by this.

 The newly adapted behavior will must become a second nature and it must be interwoven in the lifestyle.
 People can only persevere new behavior when they receive positive support from their environment.

 Perseverance and the Behavioral Change Model